stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

 ======================

 * for example, no logger injected leads to no logging but still working code
-    * speed and easy up unittests (as "DI" in general)
+    * speed up and simplifies unittests (as "DI" in general)
 * create a new feature and try to test it (without big refactoring)
     * easy up removing of impractical features